Just for a little bit of fun, I've put together an afternoon tea alphabet. From A to Z, what is your favourite letter?

 Vegan afternoon tea

 Do you have specialist dietary requirements?
 If so, as long as you let the venue know, they'll be happy to accommodate your needs.
+I enjoyed a lovely vegan blueberry cupcake when I went out to afternoon tea at the Olde Young Tea House.

 Where's the best afternoon tea?